Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Analysis of the scheme CS-EBT2

 \subsubsection{\textbf{Fluid dynamics limit ($\varepsilon =0$).}}

-In this case, from the second equation of the model \eqref{6}, we get $v=au,$ thus the first equation of the model \eqref{6} becomes $u_t+v_x=u_t+au_x=0.$ Note that in this case we do consistency analysis for the scalar equation $u_t+au_x=0,\,\,v=au$ rather than analyzing the consistency analysis for the system in component-wise.
-Therefore, the predictor-corrector numerical scheme in this case is as follows.
+In this case, from the second equation of the model \eqref{6}, we get $v=au,$ thus the first equation of the model \eqref{6} becomes $u_t+v_x=u_t+au_x=0.$ Note that in this case we do consistency analysis for the scalar equation $u_t+au_x=0,\,\,v=au$ rather than analyzing the consistency analysis for the system in component wise.
+The predictor-corrector numerical scheme associated with the model \eqref{6} is formulated as follows